-The lowdown A long sweep of golden beach stretching between Chichester Harbour and East Wittering.
-Great for watersports, long walks, beach picnics and (hopeful) sunbathing.
+The lowdown: A long sweep of golden beach stretching between Chichester Harbour and East Wittering.
+Great for watersports, long walks and beach picnics.

-Play Look out for the shaggy-haired surfers denoting the West Wittering Windsurf Club at the east end of the beach.
+Play: Look out for the shaggy-haired surfers denoting the West Wittering Windsurf Club at the east end of the beach.
 As well as the eponymous watersport, you can also try surfing, kite-surfing and stand-up paddleboarding here.
-If you take a walk down to East Wittering, Billy’s on the Beach is a great seafront cafe and refuelling stop, while Drifters offers craft beers and crispy squid with aioli.
+If you walk down to East Wittering, Billy’s on the Beach is a great seafront cafe and refuelling stop, while Drifters offers craft beers and crispy squid with aioli.

-Stay Combine coast with an ancient inn at The Crab & Lobster, which stands on the edge of Pagham Harbour, close to a wetland bird and nature reserve.
-Given the inn’s name, it’s unsurprising that the menu focuses on seafood, supplied by fishermen from nearby Selsey, renowned for its local crab.
+Stay: Combine coast with an ancient inn at the Crab & Lobster, which stands on the edge of Pagham Harbour, close to a wetland bird and nature reserve.
+Given the inn’s name, it’s perhaps unsurprising that the menu focuses on seafood, supplied by fishermen from nearby Selsey, renowned for its local crab.

-Play Shallow seas and safe conditions make this is a great spot for watersports.
+Play: Shallow seas and safe conditions make this is a great spot for watersports.
 The Kitesurf Centre and Rye Watersports are two specialist outlets.
-And speaking of Rye, the beauty of a visit to Camber is that you can combine it with a visit to the historic Sussex town, packed with half-timbered pubs, tearooms and antiques shops along age-old cobbled streets.
-Grab a pint at the clapboard-clad Globe Inn Marsh, all roaring log fires in winter and lobster-pot-decked outdoor terraces in summer.
-The fish platter is worth lingering for.
-The Devil in Rye is a more upmarket alternative, using produce picked from local markets and fish plucked from the Camber coast.
+And speaking of Rye, the beauty of a visit to Camber is that you can combine it with a visit to the historic Sussex town, packed with half-timbered pubs, tearooms and antiques shops, dotted along age-old cobbled streets.
+Grab a pint at the clapboard-clad Globe Inn Marsh, all roaring log fires in winter and outdoor terraces stocked with lobster pots in summer, where the fish platter is worth lingering for.
+The Devil in Rye is an upmarket alternative, using produce picked from local markets and fish plucked from the Camber coast.

-Stay You’ve got two options: stay on the coast or head inland.
-On Camber itself, The Gallivant is a pedigreed pad, with a restaurant run by an ex-French Laundry chef and a spa in a converted beach hut.
+Stay: You’ve got two options – stay on the coast or head inland.
+On Camber itself, the Gallivant is a pedigree pad with a restaurant run by an ex-French Laundry chef and a spa in a converted beach hut.
 Rooms take on a nautical New England feel, with sea blues, soft greys and whitewashed walls.
-In Rye, The George in Rye is a classic coaching inn with antiques-lined interiors, especially in the downstairs bar and restaurant.
-Its on-site boutique, The Shop Next Door, sells bedspreads, mohair throws and rattan mirrors to recreate the look back home.
+In Rye, the George in Rye is a classic coaching inn with antiques-laden interiors, especially in the downstairs bar and restaurant.
+Its on-site boutique, the Shop Next Door, sells bedspreads, mohair throws and rattan mirrors to recreate the look back home.

-The lowdown A pebble-dashed shoreline fronting the coolest city of the south coast.
+The lowdown: A pebble-dashed shoreline fronting the coolest city on the south coast.
 At the east end, the Brighton Palace Pier is a whirl of amusement arcades, candyfloss counters and fairground rides.
 At the opposite end, the skeletal remains of the 19th-century West Pier – ravaged by storms and fires – have become a local landmark.

-Play The city is your oyster, but let’s start with coast… After years of financial wrangling, the West Pier is slowly rebuilding itself, with the i360 observation tower and a new restaurant, the West Beach Bar & Kitchen, allowing you to gaze on to the hauntingly beautiful relic.
-Away from the beach, Brighton’s tangle of ‘Laines’ – packed with antique shops and one-off boutiques – show off the city’s independent streak, and food outlets are also thick on the ground.
-Don’t miss the world’s first zero-waste restaurant Silo; award-winning, small-plates specialist 64 Degrees; and Brighton’s oldest vegetarian address Food for Friends.
+Play: The city is your oyster, but let’s start with coast… After years of financial wrangling, the West Pier is slowly rebuilding itself, with the i360 observation tower and a new restaurant, the West Beach Bar & Kitchen, allowing you to gaze on to the hauntingly beautiful relic.
+Away from the beach, Brighton’s tangle of ‘Laines’ – packed with antique shops and one-off boutiques – display the city’s independent streak, and food outlets are also thick on the ground.
+Don’t miss the world’s first zero-waste restaurant Silo; award-winning, small-plates specialist 64 Degrees; and Brighton’s oldest vegetarian address, Food for Friends.

-Stay Nowhere reflects Brighton’s left-leaning, creative credentials more than Artist Residence.
-This formerly run-down Regency Square guesthouse has been transformed by the young couple behind it into a bohemian lair with 24 rustic-chic rooms, a crowd-drawing, cocktail-shaking bar and a compact 20-cover restaurant.
-As the name suggests, art abounds: from full-wall murals to pop-art prints and neon signs by the biggest talents around, including Pure Evil, Andy Doig and Bonnie & Clyde.
-The model’s been so successful that Artist Residence now has acclaimed offshoots in Cornwall, London and Oxfordshire – ideal if you want to extend your tour from coast to city and countryside.
+Stay: Nowhere reflects Brighton’s left-leaning, creative credentials more than the Artist Residence.
+This formerly run-down Regency Square guesthouse has been transformed by the young couple behind it into a bohemian lair with 24 rustic-chic rooms, a crowd-drawing cocktail bar and a compact 20-cover restaurant.
+As its name suggests, art abounds: from full-wall murals to pop-art prints and neon signs by the biggest talents around, including Pure Evil, Andy Doig and Bonnie & Clyde.
+The model has been so successful that Artist Residence now has acclaimed offshoots in Cornwall, London and Oxfordshire – ideal if you want to extend your tour from coast to city and countryside.